 Speak the lingo!
 The UK can trace its heritage back to a French king (the Normans: William the Conqueror), a German royal family (the House of Saxe-Coburg-Gotha: Prince Albert, the husband of Queen Victoria), and the Vikings of Scandinavia, among others.
 See if you can create a historical activity involving any language that made an impact.

 Dance the steps!
-You could incorporate traditions of the time, alongside French courtly dances.
-For an example of the dancing, see: https://www.bbc.com/bitesize/clips/zn8w2hv (requires Flash).
+You could incorporate traditions of the time, alongside French courtly dances or the Lindyhop!
+For examples of dancing through the ages, see excerpts of different dance styles https://www.youtube.com/@DancetimePublication

 Be A Court Painter